day8/re-frame/docs/Interceptors.md

 ## Threading the Context

-Above we imagined an interceptor chain like: `[std1 std2 in1 in2 ih]`.
+Above, we imagined an interceptor chain like: `[std1 std2 in1 in2 ih]`.
 One way to imagine the whole event handling process would be to see it written like this:

 ```clj